kilodelta8/kilodelta8/README.md

 - 📫 How to reach me: jdurham937@gmail.com

+- 💬 Ask me about Guitars, Music Performance and Production, Ham Radio, What Grinds my Gears, Motorcycles and my never ending quest to find the answer to "Why?".

 <!--
 **kilodelta8/kilodelta8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.